U-hamza/docker/README.md

 <br/>

-# 4. Redis container
+# 4. Redis Container
 - Although the objective states make two dockerfiles, redis image can be used automatically from Dockerhub.
 - redis: 7 (this was used and inserted into the docker compose file which will be shown below)

 # 5. Create Docker Compose
-- Create the file outside the app folder but within the project folder.
+- Create the file outside the app folder but within the root project folder.
-- create docker-compose.yml
+- Create docker-compose.yml
 - The following code was used to create the file: